-Forbidding Halloween candy altogether is the best and easiest option for kids two and under.
+Forbidding Halloween candy altogether is the best and easiest option for kids ages 2 and under.
 They’re babies for goodness sakes!
 They are delicate little creatures just establishing their tiny immune systems and barely utilizing their brand new digestive systems.
 Anything but the freshest foods will compromise these processes.

 It’s not difficult to feed a baby a pure diet.
 Babies not exposed to modern foods do not beg for them.
 They cannot extrapolate based on color, texture, packaging, or smiling faces.
 They have no clue that what they eat is not always the same thing as what other people eat.

 For babies under a year, Halloween can be easily skipped all together.
-Once a child is walking, however, the options expand a little.
+Once a child is walking, however, your options expand a little:

-Pumpkin Patches and the Corn Maze A Halloween tradition which is fun, memorable, and candy free.
+- Pumpkin Patches / Corn Maze: A Halloween tradition which is fun, memorable, and candy free.

 Trick-or-treating can be a little overwhelming for three year olds.
 Most of the country is cold and kids have to cover their costumes with a big coat.
 They have to walk a lot right at bed time and the streets are dark and even scary.
 Festivals are better for kids this age.